hyperfiddle/rcf/README.md

-# RCF – a REPL-first test macro for Clojure/Script (experimental)
+# RCF – a REPL-first test macro for Clojure/Script

 RCF turns your Rich Comment Forms into tests (in the same file as your functions).
 Send form or file to REPL to run tests and it squirts dopamine ✅✅✅.
 It's good, try it!

 ![](https://i.imgur.com/nBOOZq7.png)

+Features
-* Natural workflow that encourages use of the REPL.
-This Is The Way.
+* Natural REPL workflow
+* Clojure/Script
+* Async tests (coming soon)
+* No file watchers, no extra windows, no beeping, no latency

+Deeper goals
+* Zero boilerplate, hyper-optimized notation for thought
 * Documentation of example usages next to source code of function (this is way better than docstrings).
 Reading dense Clojure code is actually really hard and RCF fixes that.
-* No watchers, no extra windows, no beeping, no lag.
-* Tool for communication.
-While pairing on Zoom, bang out some assertions quickly, and right in the file you're working on.
+* Pair programming tool.
+While pairing on Zoom, bang out some assertions quickly, right in the file you're working on.
 Watch your communication bandwidth improve.

+RCF was specifically engineered for the test and documentation requirements of Hyperfiddle, which includes an asynchronous dialect of Clojure that we intend to document through RCF inline example usages.
+Maybe it is also valuable to you.

 # Dependency

-Project maturity: experimental, expect severe breaking changes.
+Project maturity: experimental, the current development priority is iterating async tests (coming soon) and making them great.

 ```Clojure
 {:deps {hyperfiddle/rcf {:git/url "https://github.com/hyperfiddle/rcf.git" :sha ...}}}